TuckerHaydon/MediationLayerStudent/labs/lab4/README.md

 **Question: Q2**
 > Depth-First Search is not guaranteed to find the shortest path.
 Construct an
-> example grid where DFS does not find the longest path.
+> example grid where DFS does not find the shortest path.
 Report the example
 > grid, the path that DFS found, the length of the found path, and the optimal
 > length of the path.
-Hint: use a small grid with a trivial solution.
+Hint: you may be able to use one of the provided grids.

 ### Dijkstra's Algorithm (15 Points)